-Training Committee Staff: The group comprised of the Training Director and the clinical supervisors.
+Training Committee: The group comprised of the Training Director and the clinical supervisors.

 Working days: Days in which the office is open for business, which include Monday through Thursday from 8:00am-7:00pm (Education & Training/Youth & Family Counseling) and from 9:30am-8:00pm (Highridge), not including federal holidays.
+There may be variances in schedule due to holidays, events, and other circumstances.